cvisionai/tator/doc/pytator/api.rst

 REST endpoints documented at
 `Tator REST API Details <https://cvision.tatorapp.com/rest>`_.

-When dealing with a user-defined type it is useful to use the `EntityTypeSchema` endpoint, to determine required fields for a `.new()` or `.patch()` operation.
+When dealing with a user-defined type it is useful to inspect the `attribute_types` field of the `MediaType`, `LocalizationType`, `StateType`, or `LeafType` endpoints, to determine required fields for a `.new()` or `.patch()` operation.

 Searching for media
 -------------------

-To search for media, the `EntityMedias` endpoint accepts lucene style searches using the `search` parameter.
+To search for media, the `Medias` endpoint accepts lucene style searches using the `search` parameter.
 An example usage of this is: ::

   results = tator.Media.filter({"search": "<LUCENE QUERY HERE">})